-There are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2023.
+There are mechanisms in place to assist staff to fully understand and discharge their role and responsibilities as set out in KCSiE 2025.

-Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, the allegation is discussed immediately with the LADO (within 24 hours) and that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2023.
-If the allegation is against the Headteache, then the Chair of the Academy Governing Body/Trust DSLs will manage the allegation – see below.
+Where there is an allegation made against a member of staff (either paid or unpaid) that meets the criteria for a referral to the LADO, the allegation is discussed immediately with the LADO (within 24 hours) and that cases are managed as per Part Four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors in KCSiE 2025.
+If the allegation is against the Headteacher or where there is a conflict of interest in reporting to the headteacher, then the Chair of the Academy Governing Body/Trust DSLs will manage the allegation – see below.

 When the academy premises are used for non-academy activities, seeking assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place, and inspecting them as needed, including liaising with the Trust.
 This will apply regardless of whether or not children who attend the prevision are on the academy roll.